 Q1: Why did Under Armour move into lifestyle wear?

-Q2: Does UA still make performance gear?
+Q2: Does Under Armour still make performance gear?

 Q3: Is UA lifestyle wear as soft as Lululemon?